UrbanPretzel/Arithmatic_Test-Computing_Coursework_A453/README.md

 #### Teacher Program
 For the teacher program, this program will iterpret the CSV file and complete the following functions:
-..1.
-Show the stored data for a class
+1. Show the stored data for a class
-..2.
-Show the data for a class in alphabetical order with their highest result ..3.
-Show the highest test score for each student in a class (Sorted highest to lowest) ..4.
-Show the average score for each student in a class (Sorted highest to lowest)
+2. Show the data for a class in alphabetical order with their highest result
+3. Show the highest test score for each student in a class (Sorted highest to lowest)
+4. Show the average score for each student in a class (Sorted highest to lowest)

-##### Things I plan to add...
+##### Things I plan to do...
+1. Fix bugs
+2. Add some of the things below
-1. The students last three scores will be stored on the same line
-2. Sort out any bugs under the issues tab
+..* The students last three scores will be stored on the same line ..* Sort out any bugs under the issues tab
 3. Add an easter egg?

 >This is my first proper python project and all required files are within this repo credited under open source Apache License © Conor >Hennessy 2016

 ---
 ###### © Conor Hennessy 2016